Changing the World with Vision & Mission

 The program focuses on undergraduate students across all disciplines with leadership potential, regardless of their academic discipline.
 Each year, the educational course materials, books, readings, field trips, and retreat expenses like housing, transportation, and meals for the McGrath Scholars are covered by the institute.
 Throughout the course curriculum, students explore four foundational pillars; vision and systems, self-transformation, courageous action, and change and collaboration.

-“The truth is, there’s no one path.
-Don’t ever think that someone elected or someone who earns a lot more money than you do - that has nothing to do with leadership,” she said.
+“The truth is, there is no one path.
+Don’t ever think that someone who is elected or someone who earns a lot more money than you do - that has anything to do with leadership,” she said.
 “It has everything to do with taking a personal stance in regard to our communities.
 We’re all in this together.”

 Vision and Systems